AnkitSharma-007/blogsite/README.md

 	    AngularFirestoreModule,],
     ...
     })

-# Add Angular material package
+# Install Angular Material packages

-To install Angular material in our app we will execute the following command in the console.
+Execute the following command in the console.

     npm install --save @angular/material @angular/cdk @angular/animations

-After installation we will import it in `app.module.ts` file as shown below.
+After installation import it into [`src/app/app.module.ts`](https://github.com/AnkitSharma-007/blogsite/blob/ed374620053380e75d8300932bea69b612760210/src/app/app.module.ts#L5) file as shown below.

     import {BrowserAnimationsModule} from '@angular/platform-browser/animations';

     @NgModule({
+      ...
       imports: [
-	    // other imports
-	    BrowserAnimationsModule],
+        ...
+        BrowserAnimationsModule,
+      ],
     })

 Some features of Angular material require `HammerJS`.
-Therefore, we will install it using the command shown below.
+Install it using the command shown below.

     npm install --save hammerjs

-After installing, we will import it in the `src/main.ts`.
+After installation import it into [`src/main.ts`](https://github.com/AnkitSharma-007/blogsite/blob/ed374620053380e75d8300932bea69b612760210/src/main.ts#L6).
 This file is the entry point of our app.

     import 'hammerjs';

 # Add a material theme

-We will add an inbuilt material theme globally by including the following line in `styles.scss` file.
+We will add an built-in material theme globally by including the following line in [`src/styles.scss`](https://github.com/AnkitSharma-007/blogsite/blob/ed374620053380e75d8300932bea69b612760210/src/styles.scss#L3) file.

     @import  "~@angular/material/prebuilt-themes/indigo-pink.css";

-# Adding a module for Angular material
+# Add a module for Angular material
 We will create a new module to include all the material related components.
 Run the following command in the console to create a new module.

     ng g m ng-material

-open `src\app\ng-material\ng-material.module.ts` file and put the code as shown at [https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/ng-material/ng-material.module.ts](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/ng-material/ng-material.module.ts)
+Open `src/app/ng-material/ng-material.module.ts` and replace what is there with the code in [https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/ng-material/ng-material.module.ts](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/ng-material/ng-material.module.ts)

-Add the reference for this module in `app.module.ts` file as shown below.
+Import this new `NgMaterialModule` in [`src/app/app.module.ts`](https://github.com/AnkitSharma-007/blogsite/blob/ed374620053380e75d8300932bea69b612760210/src/app/app.module.ts#L6) file as shown below.

     import { NgMaterialModule } from  './ng-material/ng-material.module';

     @NgModule({
+      ...
       imports: [
-	    // other imports
-	    NgMaterialModule
+        ...
+        NgMaterialModule,
       ],
     })

-# Add Bootstrap package
+# Add Bootstrap CSS package

-Run the following command to install Bootstrap in your app.
+Run the following command to install [Bootstrap](https://getbootstrap.com/) in your app.

     npm install bootstrap --save

-Include the reference of Bootstrap globally in `styles.scss` file as shown below.
+Include the reference of Bootstrap globally in [`src/styles.scss`](https://github.com/AnkitSharma-007/blogsite/blob/ed374620053380e75d8300932bea69b612760210/src/styles.scss#L4) file as shown below.

     @import  "~bootstrap/dist/css/bootstrap.css";

+# Serve the application
+Open a new terminal window and run the following command.

+    ng serve

+The CLI will now serve the application at `localhost:4200` and recompile and reload whenever a file changes.

-# Adding Navigation Bar
+# Add Navigation Bar

-We will generate a component for navigation bar using following command
+Run the following command, in the original terminal, to generate a navigation bar component.

     ng g c components/nav-bar

-open `components\nav-bar\nav-bar.component.html` and put the following code in it.
+Open `src/app/components/nav-bar/nav-bar.component.html` and replace what is there with the following code.

     <mat-toolbar class="nav-bar mat-elevation-z2"></mat-toolbar>

-We will add the styling for nav bar in styles.scss as shown at [https://github.com/AnkitSharma-007/blogsite/blob/master/src/styles.scss#L14-L25](https://github.com/AnkitSharma-007/blogsite/blob/master/src/styles.scss#L14-L25)
+We will add the styling for nav bar in [`src/styles.scss`](https://github.com/AnkitSharma-007/blogsite/blob/ed374620053380e75d8300932bea69b612760210/src/styles.scss#L14-L25) as shown at [https://github.com/AnkitSharma-007/blogsite/blob/master/src/styles.scss#L14-L25](https://github.com/AnkitSharma-007/blogsite/blob/master/src/styles.scss#L14-L25)

-# Creating the Home Page
+# Create the Home Page
 Run the following command to create the HomeComponent

     ng g c components/home

-At this point of time we will not add any code in HomeComponent.
-We will revisit in later part of this workshop.
+At this point in time we will not add any code to `HomeComponent`.
+We will revisit in a later part of this workshop.

-# Adding Router module
+# Add Router module

-We will add the RouterModule in `app.module.ts` file as shown below.
+We will add the `RouterModule` into [`src/app/app.module.ts`](https://github.com/AnkitSharma-007/blogsite/blob/ed374620053380e75d8300932bea69b612760210/src/app/app.module.ts#L7) as shown below.

     import { RouterModule } from '@angular/router';

     @NgModule({
+      ...
       imports: [
-    // other imports
+        ...
         RouterModule.forRoot([
           { path: '', component: HomeComponent, pathMatch: 'full' },
           { path: '**', component: HomeComponent }
-	    ])
+        ]),
       ],
     })

-# Updating the app.component.html file
+# Update the `AppComponent`

-Open `app.component.html` and replace the content of the file with the following code.
+Open [`src/app/app.component.html`](https://github.com/AnkitSharma-007/blogsite/blob/ed374620053380e75d8300932bea69b612760210/src/app/app.component.html) and replace the content of the file with the following code.

     <app-nav-bar></app-nav-bar>
     <div  class="container">
       <router-outlet></router-outlet>
     </div>

-Add the styles as shown in `styles.scss` at [https://github.com/AnkitSharma-007/blogsite/blob/master/src/styles.scss#L6-L12](https://github.com/AnkitSharma-007/blogsite/blob/master/src/styles.scss#L6-L12)
+Add the following styles to [`src/styles.scss`](https://github.com/AnkitSharma-007/blogsite/blob/ed374620053380e75d8300932bea69b612760210/src/styles.scss#L6-L12)

+    body {
+      background-color: #fafafa;
+    }

+    .container {
+      padding-top: 60px;
+    }

-# Add modules for reactive forms FormsModule
+# Add Forms module

-We will add the FormsModule in `app.module.ts` as shown below.
+We will add the `FormsModule` in [`src/app/app.module.ts`](https://github.com/AnkitSharma-007/blogsite/blob/ed374620053380e75d8300932bea69b612760210/src/app/app.module.ts#L8) as shown below.

     import { FormsModule } from  '@angular/forms';

+    @NgModule({
+      ...
       imports: [
-	    // other imports
+        ...
         FormsModule,
       ],
     })

-# Creating a model
+# Creating the data model

-Create a folder `models` under `src\app` folder.
-Create a new file `post.ts` in models folder.
-Open the `post.ts` file and put the following code as shown in the file at [https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/models/post.ts](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/models/post.ts)
+Create new a folder `src/app/models`.
+Create a new file `src/app/models/post.ts` and paste the code as shown in the file at [https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/models/post.ts](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/models/post.ts)

-# Add CkEditor package
+# Install CkEditor package

-We will use CKEditor for adding and editing our blog post.
+We will use [CKEditor](https://ckeditor.com/) for adding and editing our blog post.
 CKEditor is a Smart WYSIWYG editor which provides us great editing capabilities.

 Execute the commands shown below to install the CKEditor WYSIWYG editor component for Angular.